Yumingg/academic_homepage/content/home/projects.md

 ---
 I actively invest in crypto venture projects with technical contributions in token economics, cryptography and distributed systems.

-Here are my favourite portfolio selections.
+Here are my favourite portfolio selections (altcoin).

-(Excluding mainstream cryptocurrencies like BTC, ETH)